Aaron Rhyne

 Aaron Rhyne is an American video and projection designer for live theater.
 He is best known for his designs in the Broadway productions of Anastasia, A Gentleman's Guide to Love and Murder, and Bonnie and Clyde, as well as The Ghosts of Versailles at LA Opera.
 He won a Drama Desk Award for Outstanding Projection Design in 2014 and 2017.

 He designed large-scale musicals for Disney including Frozen Live at the Hyperion, Tangled The Musical, and Frozen - A Musical Spectacular.
-Additionally he teaches projection design at his alma mater, Fordham University.
+Additionally he teaches projection design at UCLA.